 Much of the above mentioned correlates of average happiness are part of the 'modernity' syndrome.
-Hence a similar pattern emerge if we consider further indicators of modernity, such as urbanization, industrialization, informatization and individualization.
+Hence, similar patterns emerge if we consider further indicators of modernity, such as urbanization, industrialization, informatization and individualization.
 The more modern the country, the happier its citizens.

-This finding will be a surprise to prophets of doom, who associate modernity with anomy and alienation.
+This finding will be a surprise to prophets of doom, who associate modernity with anomie and alienation.
 Though modernization may involve problems indeed, its benefits are clearly greater.